The-Ronin-Project/ronin-product-common/product-spring-common/src/main/kotlin/com/projectronin/product/common/client/common-client-docs.md

 ```

 ### Customizing the 'timeout' on the inner client
-When a "defaultClient" is created on the constructer, it will have a preset values for 'connection timeouts'.
+When a "defaultClient" is created on the constructor, it will have a preset values for 'connection timeouts'.
 (so a call doesn't appear to be stuck indefinitely).
 When creating a serviceClient,
 it is possible to provider a custom httpClient that has custom timeout values.